gitlabhq/gitlab-runner/docs/executors/shell.md

 On UNIX system `gitlab-runner` sends `SIGTERM` to the process and its child processes, and after 10 minutes sends `SIGKILL`.
 This allows for graceful termination for the process.
-Windows don't have a `SIGTERM` equivalent, so the kill process is sent twice.
+Windows don't have a `SIGTERM` equivalent, so the kill signal is sent twice.
 The second is sent after 10 minutes.